For Foreign Companies · Updated May 2026

 What Vaytax does instead

-Vaytax is a self-service compliance platform backed by FRADECO GmbH Steuerberatungsgesellschaft, a licensed Steuerberater firm in Rheinbreitbach, Germany.
-We handle the full compliance cycle for foreign companies — without a fiscal representation fee, because you don't need one.
+Vaytax is a self-service VAT compliance platform backed by a licensed German Steuerberater.
+We handle the full compliance cycle for foreign companies, without a fiscal representation fee, because you don't need one.

 Frequently asked questions